- Small Business Blog

 3. Be in good standing on your current loans

 Typically, the best way to convince your lender that you can handle additional debt is to consistently pay your current debts.
-Missing a payment here or there likely won’t hurt your chances too much, but if you’re regularly missing payments, the lender typically doesn’t have much reason to lend you more money.
+Missing a payment here or there generally won’t hurt your chances too much, but if you’re regularly missing payments, the lender typically won’t consider lending you more money.

 4. Create a robust business plan